 By using multiple touch points to paint the big picture for a brand, product or service that is consistent across channels and communications, it creates a synergy where the whole is greater than the sum of its parts.
-To make your brand more memorable and recognisable in the minds of your target audience, an integrated approach can increase the effectiveness of all your marketing activities.
+To make your brand more memorable and recognisable in the minds of your target audience, an integrated marketing approach can increase the effectiveness of all your marketing activities.

 So, what exactly is integrated marketing?

-Integrated marketing involves tying together all the threads of marketing effort executed across different media and over time, into a coherent and complete tapestry that communicates a brand story or message.
+Integrated marketing involves tying together all the threads of marketing effort executed across different media and over time, into a coherent and complete tapestry that communicates a strong brand story or message.

 Importantly: it just works

 A 2017 report done by iab on Cross-Media Ad Effectiveness Study finds that a media plan that includes digital executed simultaneously with traditional offline media consistently drives greater lift than traditional offline media alone.
 The study found an uplift in consumer brand consideration and search by 50% and 56% respectively from an integrated Desktop + Print Ad campaign for a launch of a new model by a major auto brand in the US.

 The same study also found digital media executed simultaneously with Radio and TV drove positive brand perception and intent to shop in the store for a major US retailer.
 The retailer supported a key shopping season with a Digital, TV and Radio campaign and found that no media executed alone drove significant or comparable brand lift.
 The combination of Digital, TV and Radio was the primary driver of Purchase Intent and Brand Perception.

 That is important.
 How do I go about it?

 “…The combination of Digital, TV and Radio was the primary driver of Purchase Intent and Brand Perception.”

 Source: iab (2017) Cross-Media Ad Effectiveness Study